Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/LegalIdentities.md

 ------------------------------------------

 Legal identities are validated and attested by the broker out-of-band.
 To start the process, the client sends an application for a legal identity to be registered by sending the `<apply/>` element in an `<iq type='set'/>` stanza to the legal component of the server.
-The operator is notified, and validation can be performed, either manually, or automatically, depending on the context.
+The `<apply/>` element may include a `days` attribute that specifies the number of days the legal identity is valid.
+The Broker may honor this request, or specify its own value, depending in internal rules and configurations.
+After the application has been received, the operator is notified, and validation can be performed, either manually, or automatically, depending on the context.
 How this process is done lies outside the scope of this specification.

 The `<apply/>` element must contain the information about the legal identity, encoded in an `<identity/>` element.
 This element must not contain an `id` attribute, or attachments or attachment references.
 Such requests must be rejected.